2/14/17

 Epilogue

 Our beautiful planet is for me a holy thing, a sacred place, and yet it has suffered dearly from human ignorance, greed and political-corporate corruption; in the past twenty years I have become quite concerned about Climate Change or Global Warming and what it might mean for the lives of my grandchildren in their years to come.
-Indeed, my concern has grown even graver since Donald Trump has become president of the United States, and his denial of science and Climate Change.
-I fear I am witnessing the Dissolution of democracy in the United States, and with that the Dissolution of the planet.
+Indeed, my concern has grown even graver since Donald Trump has become president of the United States (the second time!!) with his denial of science and Climate Change.
+I am witnessing the Dissolution of democracy in the United States, and with that the Dissolution of the planet.
 As Swami Muktananda has said: "Man has become his own worst enemy."

 ________________________________________________________________